Culbokie

-Culbokie (An Cùil Bhàicidh in Gaelic, meaning 'the haunted nook') is a small village in Ross and Cromarty, Highland, Scotland.
+Culbokie (An Cùil Bhàicidh in Gaelic, meaning 'the haunted nook') is a small village in Ross and Cromarty, Scottish Highlands, Scotland.
 It is located on the north side of the Black Isle.
 The village is 3 mi south-east of Dingwall and about 9 mi north of Inverness.

 Village

 There is one school, a shop/post office, a public house (the Culbokie Inn) and Findon Hall Community Centre.
 Culbokie has a range of community and youth groups, including Beavers, Cubs, Scouts, Badminton, Playgroup, Football and a Senior Citizens club.

 It is known for its spectacular scenery and its old world ambiance including an authentic water pump from the early 19th century.

 Since the mid-2000s, the village has expanded significantly and this has resulted in a mismatch of developments.
 It is unusual in that there is agricultural land separating the east from the west end of the village, in effect making it two entities.

 The village is a commuter location for people who work in Inverness.
 The new Culbokie Primary School opened at Easter 2007.